Choosing the Best Font for Email Marketing Campaigns

 Helvetica

-An example of Helvetica font in email
+An example of Helvetica font in an email in the headings of several sections

 Source: Campaign Monitor